 Tim and Rachel Monger

-Serving with EIUK in Tanzania since September 2010.
+Serving with EIUK in Tanzania since September 2010, as Tanzania Country Directors since February 2018.

-Tim and Rachel are EI Regional Representatives in Mwanza and are based there with their two daughters, Amisadai (born 2003) and Louisa (born 2006).
+Tim and Rachel are based in Mwanza with their two daughters, Amisadai (born 2003) and Louisa (born 2006).
 They work in partnership with the Tanzania Assemblies of God, seeking to serve the local church in helping their ministry to the poor.
-They emphasise the importance of spiritual and physical transformation in their projects which include Bible teaching and pastoral training, conservation agriculture and tree planting, fuel efficient stoves, beekeeping, entrepreneurship, and women’s groups.
+They emphasise the importance of spiritual and physical transformation through the projects which include Bible teaching and pastoral training, conservation agriculture and tree planting, fuel efficient stoves, beekeeping, health education and entrepreneurship.

 Sue Fallon (left) is General Manager of the EIUK office.